 CE203 : Cadet Shipping Engine - A cooperative experience in the merchant marine in which the student is normally assigned a billet aboard a commercial merchant ship by the director of cadet shipping.
-(In some cases this cruise may be accomplished aboard the T.S.
-State of Maine.)
+(In rare cases this course may be accomplished aboard a training vessel.)
 The student participates in the operation of the ship as a cadet engineer applying classroom lessons of the first two years.
 An extensive written sea project detailing all aspects of the experience is required.

-Prerequisites: students must not be on academic probation and must have passed CR103 or CE103, ET201 or ES201, EG234, EG252, EG261 or EG265, ET371 or ES371, and EG292 or have a minimum of C- grade in each at the end of the 10th week of the current semester, or obtain permission of the Engineering Cadet Shipping Coordinator.
+Prerequisites: students must not be on academic probation and must have earned a minimum of C- in CR103 or CE103, and passed ET201 or ES201, EG234, EG252, EG261 or EG265, ET371 or ES371, and EG292 or obtain permission of the Engineering Department Chair.
 Basic Safety Training and drug-free certification are also required.
 Cr.
 4.

-CE303: Junior Cruise Engine - The final cruise in a series of three.
+CE303 : Junior Cruise Engine - The final cruise in a series of three.
 A thorough shipboard experience designed to prepare the student to understand fully the systems and operating procedures necessary for the execution of the responsibilities of a third engineer.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisites: CE203 with a grade of C- or higher, EG372, ET211 or ES251 or ES201; Satisfactory participation in the ship's Familiarization/Orientation Program, Maintenance Second Class, or approval by the Training Committee on Exceptional cases.
 Cr.
 4.

-CHEMISTRY $(\uparrow \text{Top} \uparrow)$
+CHEMISTRY $(\uparrow \underline{\text{Top}} \uparrow)$